AI Implementation

 • Provides actionable steps and real-world examples

-• Maintains helpful, informative tone—no hype, fluff, or clichés
+• Maintains helpful, informative tone without hype or fluff

 Brutal Blog Critic